 No

-About how many times did you enter the congestion zone in the past 30 days?
-If none, enter 0.
+Approximately how many times did you drive into the congestion zone in the past 30 days?

 Multiple Choice

-When do you most often enter the zone?
+When do you most often drive into the zone?

 Multiple Choice

-If you avoided the zone in the past 30 days, what did you do instead?
+When you chose not to drive into the zone, what did you do instead?
 Select all that apply.

 Traveled at a different time